deployKF/website/content/guides/getting-started.md

 !!! value ""

-    You may also want to _join our community_ or learn about _support options_:
+    We encourage you to _join our community_ and learn about _support options_!

     [:material-account-group: Join the Community](../about/community.md){ .md-button .md-button--secondary }
     [:material-headset: Get Support](../about/support.md){ .md-button .md-button--secondary }

+---

 ## 1. Requirements